A Kesten Stigum theorem for Galton-Watson processes with infinitely many types in a random environment: Introduction

 \subsubsection{Asymptotic type distribution}

 Our next result deals with the asymptotic type distribution in the population, in the form of almost sure asymptotic estimates of $Z_n(f)$, for a large classe of functions $f$.
-It relies on the following uniform second moment assumption : \begin{ass} \end{ass}
+It relies on the following uniform second moment assumption : \begin{ass} \end{ass} Before stating the theorem, we introduce the notation $\log^-(x)= -\min(\log(x),0)>0$, so that $\log(x)=\log^+(x)-\log^-(x)$. \begin{theorem} Assume \autoref{ass: boundedness_KS} to \autoref{ass:L2}.
+Then \begin{enumerate}[i)] \item For any $f\in\mathcal{B}(\XX)$, for any $\varepsilon >0$, it holds